tedee-com/tedee-lock-ble-api-doc/docs/source/getting-started.rst

 BLE API commands
 ----------------

-To interact with the Tedee Lock BLE API, you can send following commands:
+To interact with the Tedee Lock BLE API, you can send the following commands:

 * :doc:`unlock <commands/operations/unlock>`,
 * :doc:`lock <commands/operations/lock>`,